Canadian siblings born four months early set record as the world's most premature twins

 The twins are now meeting many of the milestones of babies for their "corrected age," where they would be if they were born at full-term.

+"The one thing that really surprised me, when both of them were ready to go home, both of them went home without oxygen, no feeding tube, nothing, they just went home.
+They were feeding on their own and maintaining their oxygen," Shah said.

-Ariah is very social and has long conversations with everyone she meets.
+Adiah is now very social and has long conversations with everyone she meets.
 Their parents describe Adrial as wise for his years, curious and intelligent, with a love of music.

+"We feel it's very important to highlight that contrary to what was expected of them, our babies are happy, healthy, active babies who are breathing and feeding on their own, rolling over, babbling all the time, growing well, playing, and enjoying life as babies," Rajendram said.

-Their parents hope their stories will inspires other families and health professionals to reassess the issue of viability before 22 weeks gestation.
+These parents hope their story will inspire other families and health professionals to reassess the issue of viability before 22 weeks gestation, even when confronted with sobering survival rates and risks of long-term disability.

 "Even five years ago, we would not have gone for it, if it was not for the better help we can now provide," Shah said, adding that medical teams are using life-sustaining technology in a better way than in previous years.
 "It's allowing us to sustain these babies, helping keep oxygen in their bodies, the role of carbon dioxide, without causing lung injury."